christiandeange/aaraar/docs/shading.md

 - **Dependency**: Applies to a single version of a dependency (eg: [`io.reactivex.rxjava3:rxjava:3.1.8`](https://mvnrepository.com/artifact/io.reactivex.rxjava3/rxjava/3.1.8))
 - **Files**: Applies to a file, set of files, or an entire file tree (eg: `fileTree("libs")`)

+Rules can be applied to one or more matching scope.

 ## Examples

 Shading an embedded external dependency to prevent conflicts: